Hero image

 Because of the initial user agreement that places all liability on the rider in the case of an accident, a legal team has to prove gross negligence to win a case.
 “You have to show that something that is not inherently dangerous about the activity happened and caused the accident,” said Philip Rosescu, a forensic engineer for Wexco, which reconstructs accidents for litigation purposes, “if we can show that these things are malfunctioning, and unforeseeable things to the rider are happening, there’s a case.”

-If you or someone you know is at-fault for a scooter-related accident, or the victim of scooter-related accident in Minneapolis, get in touch with our firm to learn what we can do for you.
+Were you involved in a scooter-related accident, or the victim of malfunctioning scooter?
+Get in touch with our firm to learn what we can do for you.